 Have they moved around a lot?
 That's not necessarily a cause for concern but it might indicate potential problems.

-- What's their background in your specific field?
+- What's their background in your specific industry?

 How much time have they spent working in environments that are similar to the role you're offering?
 What relevant knowledge do they have?

-- Check their posts and behavior on social networks
+- Check their posts and behaviour on social networks

 You'll probably learn more about their background, maturity and life skills.
 Don't be too harsh here, because everyone needs to let off steam occasionally, but any recurring issues might need to be taken into account.